Yabby1997/2017-SOGRA-Hackathon/README.md

 # 2017-SOGRA-Hackathon
-## 🕹 I wans intended to make roguelike..
+## 🕹 I was intended to make roguelike..

 ### Description
 This is second Greenfoot game I made for ***2017 SOGRA HACKATHON***.
 Check out the [first one](https://github.com/Yabby1997/StarWars-Edge-of-Galactic-Empire)